HomeLatest NewsGovTechTechnology must strengthen trust, not replace it, says Election Commissioner Vivek Joshi

 Preferred Source of Google

-The Election of India said technology should be used to reinforce trust in the electoral process rather than substitute institutional safeguards, as the poll body rolls out a new digital platform amid wider debate over transparency and access to election data.
+The Commission of India said should be used to reinforce trust in the electoral process rather than substitute institutional safeguards, as the poll body rolls out a new digital platform amid wider debate over transparency and access to election data.

 While speaking at the International Conference on Democracy and Election Management (IICDEM) 2026, Election Commissioner Vivek Joshi said the launch of ECINET, a unified digital platform bringing together voter services and election-related information, reflected a measured approach to the use of technology in election management.